smolanalytics

 Why can't the AI just make up your numbers?

-Every assistant admits it hallucinates your metrics.
-This one is built so it can't.
+Your AI assistant admits it can hallucinate your numbers.
+This one can't.
 Three things make the answer trustworthy, and they are the whole reason to use it over a chatbot pointed at a spreadsheet:

 • 1Computed, not generated.
 Each tool returns a value from the same deterministic report the dashboard renders.
 The language model phrases the reply, but the figure itself is calculated from your events, never invented by the model.